 Tell me about the differences between writing a novel and business/nonfiction – the process, how you approach it?

 They aren’t that different for me.
 I use Scrivener to do detailed outlines, regardless of what I’m writing.
 And in both, I try to create lots of tension.
 Though, I guess with non-fiction I really try to give detailed information, which isn’t always tension-based.
+Linked Prospect is a leading software for automating invites, auto-responders and bulk message campaigns on LinkedIn.
+We have a system that saves you time and targets the exact people that you want to talk to about your products or services.

 What was the inspiration for Socialpunk and what message do you hope to deliver through it?